Date of Degree

 This study used the tripartite influence model to examine relationships among variables (Jewish identity, parental influence, internalization of appearance) hypothesized to relate to body image dissatisfaction.
 Participants were 255 self-identified Jewish American women who completed a web-based survey measuring these constructs.

 Results showed a significant, yet weak, relationship between Jewish identity and body dissatisfaction.
 Contrary to prediction, Jewish women perceived greater pressure from fathers to lose weight than mothers, and no difference in pressure from both parents to gain weight and gain muscle.
 As perceived pressure from fathers to lose weight increases, women reported greater body dissatisfaction.
 A significant but weak relationship was found between perceived pressure from fathers to gain muscle and body dissatisfaction.
 The more women internalize media messages promoting the thin ideal for women, women reported less body satisfaction.
 A significant but low correlation was found between women who endorsed the "toned," athletic body ideal and body dissatisfaction.

 body dissatisfaction, body image, body image dissatisfaction, Jewish women, Tripartite Influence Model

 Includes bibliographical references (pages 117-130).

 Copyright 2009 Stefanie Teri Greenberg

 Greenberg, Stefanie Teri.
-"An investigation of body image dissatisfaction among Jewish American females: an application of the tripartite influence model." dissertation, University of Iowa, 2009.
+"An investigation of body image dissatisfaction among Jewish American females: an application of the tripartite influence model."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.